 An OSSE is a modeling experiment used to evaluate the impact of new observing systems on operational forecasts when actual observational data are not available.
-OSSEs are done: 1) to find out if a new observing system will add value to NWP analyses and forecasts; 2) to make design decisions for a new observing system; and 3) to investigate the behavior of data assimilation systems in an environment where the system's behavior is known (paraphrased from Prive & Errico PPT, 2015).
-NOAA uses OSSEs in many of its programs for a number of purposes related to its observing and modeling activities.
+OSSEs are done: 1) to find out if a new observing system will add value to NWP analyses and forecasts; 2) to make design decisions for a new observing system; and 3) to investigate the behavior of data assimilation systems in an environment where the truth from the Nature Run is known (paraphrased from Prive & Errico PPT, 2015).
+NOAA has a Quantitative Observing System Assessment Program that uses OSSEs for a number of purposes related to NOAA's observing and modeling activities for both the atmosphere and ocean.
+These OSSEs are mandated by Section 107 of the Weather Act and follow the rigorous methodology for performing OSSEs that was established by (Atlas et al., 1984) and described in detail by Hoffman and Atlas (2016).

-The EISWG will discuss this topic at their July 2018 meeting.
-The Climate Working Group has also expressed in interest in this topic; 1-2 of its members may be willing to join the effort.
+The EISWG discussed this topic at its July 2018 meeting.
+The Climate Working Group has also expressed interest in this topic; 1-2 of its members may be willing to join the effort.